Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: Model

 \subsection{Discussion of Assumptions}

-The formulation of our model is based on several key assumptions.
-Before describing and analyzing the algorithm we use to solve the optimization problem in Section \ref{sec: algorithm}, we discuss here the assumptions as well as the advantages that come along with them.
+Before describing and analyzing the algorithm we use to solve the optimization problem in Section~\ref{sec: algorithm}, we discuss here the assumptions as well as the advantages that come along with them.

-\textbf{Seasonality and Frequency of Reallocations. } In contrast to bike rebalancing, the reallocation of docks is a strategic question that involves docks being moved at most on an annual level.
-As such, one concern would be that the recommendations for a particular month do not yield improvement for other times of the year.
-Of course, one way of dealing with this would be to explicitly distinguish, in the demand profiles, between different seasons, i.e., have $k$ different distributions for $k$ different types of days and then consider the expectation over these as the objective.
-Though the user dissatisfaction functions accommodate that approach, we find on real data (cf. Section \ref{ssec: objective}) that this is not actually necessary: the reallocations that yield greatest impact for the summer months of one year also perform very well for the winter months of another.
+\textbf{Seasonality and Frequency of Reallocations. } In contrast to bike rebalancing, the reallocation of docks is a strategic question that involves docks being moved at most annually.
+As such, a concern is that the recommendations for a particular month might not yield improvement for other times of the year.
+One way to deal with this is to explicitly distinguish, in the demand profiles, between different seasons, i.e., have $k$ different distributions for $k$ different types of days and then consider the expectation over these as the objective.
+Though the user dissatisfaction functions accommodate that approach, we find on real data (see Section \ref{ssec: objective}) that this is not actually necessary: the reallocations that yield greatest impact for the summer months of one year also perform very well for the winter months of another.
 This even held true in New York City, where the system significantly expanded year-over-year: despite the number of stations in the system more than doubling and total ridership increasing by around 70\% from 2015 to 2017, we find that the estimated improvement due to reallocated docks is surprisingly stable across these different months.
+In part this is due to the fact that the relative demand patterns at different stations strongly correlate between seasons, i.e., the demand of each station in each interval in one month is well-approximated by a constant multiple of demand in another.
+For example, the vectors of half-hourly demand estimates (either rentals or returns) for each New York City station in June and December 2018 have a Pearson correlation coefficient greater than $0.85$.
+Though this does not formally imply that the improvement in the UDFs would correlate, it gives some explanation for why it might.